About Subaru of Indiana

 - Arc chutes and electrical panel components manufactured before the late 1970s

-- Fire-resistant insulation on high-voltage switchgear containing products from W.R.
-Grace and similar manufacturers
+- Fire-resistant insulation on high-voltage switchgear containing products and similar manufacturers

 Mechanics and Equipment Technicians